minos-framework/minos-python/README.md

 ## Discussion and Development

-Most development discussions take place over the [GitHub Issues](https://github.com/minos-framework/minos-python/issues).
+Most development discussions take place over this [GitHub Issues](https://github.com/minos-framework/minos-python/issues).
 In addition, a [Gitter channel](https://gitter.im/minos-framework/community) is available for development-related questions.

 ## How to contribute